-My recent classes at UNC have included PSY 120 Principles of Psychology, PSY 341 Principles of Learning, PSY 380 Introduction to Physiological Psychology, PSY 443 Motivation, PSY 481 Advanced Physiological Psychology, and a graduate class, PSY 540 Principles and Theories of Learning.
-I am currently developing a special topics graduate class on the brain as applied to the classroom for educators.
+My recent classes at UNC have included PSY 120 Principles of Psychology, PSY 341 Principles of Learning, PSY 380 Introduction to Physiological Psychology, PSY 443 Motivation, PSY 481 Advanced Physiological Psychology, and two graduate classes, PSY 540 Principles and Theories of Learning, and PSY 581 Brain and Education.

 In each of these classes I try to incorporate real world examples as well as examples from my research experiences.

 My Latest Professional Activity

 I am actively involved with undergraduate and graduate students in conducting research and presenting our research findings at various conference presentations.
 I regularly attend and present with students at the annual meetings of the Rocky Mountain Psychological Association, The Pavlovian Society, and the Society for Neuroscience.

 Here are some recent publications and presentations I have made.
 For a complete list of publications and presentations see the curriculum vitae link.

 - Allen, M.T., Myers, C.E., & Servatius, R.J.
 (2014) Avoidance prone individuals self reporting behavioral inhibition exhibit facilitated acquisition and altered extinction of conditioned eyeblinks with partial reinforcement schedules.
 Frontiers in Behavioral Neuroscience.
 8 article 347.